hakimel/Meny/README.md

 # Meny

 A three dimensional and space effecient menu.
-Requires a browser with support for CSS 3D transforms, a fallback for other browsers will be added shortly.
+Requires a browser with support for CSS 3D transforms.
 Works very well in Mobile Safari with touch events.

 [Check out the demo page](http://lab.hakim.se/meny/).